bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

+# During work
+* Logic styles should live together.
+(So that they can be removed together if needed.)
+* Some todos to make a selector

 # Scene data refactor
 * Nothing grabs from scene folder directly.
 Api grabs from scene, and others grab from api.
 * Move scene to admin.
 Have api get scene from admin for now, just to confirm.